 Our three sons are:

-Reynard with partner Hazel, works in Manchester as a Experimental Officer, preparing the mass spectrographs for post-doctorate research.
-Hazel, was an Environmental Pollutant Control Officer, suffers from MS and is currently unemployed, but is looking for work following a respite in her condition.
+Reynard recently married to partner Hazel, works in Manchester as a Experimental Officer, preparing the mass spectrographs for post-doctorate research.
+Hazel, was an Environmental Pollutant Control Officer, suffers from MS and is currently employed as a Legal Trainee following a respite in her condition.
 Both are keen green environmentalists, don’t own a car, travel by public transport and Reynard daily cycles the 6 miles to work.

-Alden now separated, divorce pending, from his wife, Kelly and sons Beren and Lowell, works in Cambridge as a Project Manager for a set top box company.
+Alden now separated, divorce pending, from his wife, Kelly and sons Beren and Lowell, works in London as a Product Owner for a smart watch, living in Royston.

 Garin with his chinese born wife ‘Michelle’, daughter Melody and son Felix, works as Science teacher.
-They have just relocated to Exeter where Garin now teaches in sate school, unfortunately without a sixth form.
-‘Michelle’ speaks fluent Mandarin Chinese, was an Electronic Engineering teacher at a school in Shanghai, China, worked for a while as a class support assistant at the new Thomas Deacon Academy in Peterborough.
+They have relocated to Exeter where Garin now teaches in state school, unfortunately without a sixth form.
+‘Michelle’ speaks fluent Mandarin Chinese, was an Electronic Engineering teacher at a school in Shanghai, China, now works as a class support assistant at a primary school in Exeter.

 On my father’s paternal side, formerly a citizens of Hemberg SG, we can trace our ancestors back to Kaspar Spiess (b 1794) from Kappel SO.
 My GGDad and GGGDad were both only children.
 Linking up with a Kaspar Spiess of Kappel SO descendant would be great.